 Initially, he returned to the water to practice swimming.
 The return to surfing was another natural stage in his career, where he had to reorganize his life and create his own surfing style and technique.
 Perseverance was the key to his success.
 His goal has always been searching for the best waves on the planet, which he is still in pursuit of.

-Today, Pirata is a member of the ISA Adapted Surfing Committee.
+Today, Pirata is a member of the ISA Adaptive Surfing Committee.
 With a matching donation from the Quiksilver Foundation, Pirata and the ISA have produced, “Surfing for all,” a DVD teaching techniques for working with people with disabilities in the water.
-Pirata is also traveling the world with his wife Gabrielle; running Adapted Surfing demonstrations at ISA events and spreading the important message that, “limits exist only in your mind.”
+Pirata is also traveling the world with his wife Gabrielle; running Adaptive Surfing demonstrations at ISA events and spreading the important message that, “limits exist only in your mind.”

 Order your free copy of “Surfing for All” in the ISA Store. ($5 handling fee applies)